Examples

 )

-The altered volcano plot will look like this:
+The altered pca plot will look like this:

 Changed Theme with a dark background and red title.